 There are so many different hiking trails and many beautiful places to see in Karijini National Park, so we decided to stay also 2 nights at the Dales Campground in Karijini National Park.

 We spent our first night in Tom Price because it was the perfect base to explore the Hamersly Gorge which is located on the West side of Karijini National Park and a detour if you stay inside Karijini National Park.
 The Hamersley Gorge was a short steep and challenging walk down from the car park but once we arrived at the floor of the gorge we were amazed by its beauty.
-We hiked up the pools to the stunning waterfall and had a swim in the icy-cold water of the natural pool. a great place to spent an afternoon.
+We hiked up the pools to the stunning waterfall and had a swim in the icy-cold water of the natural pool. a great place to spend an afternoon.

 Day 16-18: Karijini National Park